yizhuoyang/html_test/get_started/installation/windows.md

 # Installing on Windows
 {:.no_toc}

-PyPose can be installed and used on various Windows distributions.
-Depending on your system and compute requirements, your experience with PyPose on Windows may vary in terms of processing time.
-It is recommended, but not required, that your Windows system has an NVIDIA GPU in order to harness the full power of PyPose's [CUDA](https://developer.nvidia.com/cuda-zone) [support](https://pytorch.org/tutorials/beginner/blitz/tensor_tutorial.html?highlight=cuda#cuda-tensors).
+pysensing can be installed and used on various Windows distributions.
+Depending on your system and compute requirements, your experience with pysensing on Windows may vary in terms of processing time.
+It is recommended, but not required, that your Windows system has an NVIDIA GPU in order to harness the full power of pysensing's [CUDA](https://developer.nvidia.com/cuda-zone) [support](https://pytorch.org/tutorials/beginner/blitz/tensor_tutorial.html?highlight=cuda#cuda-tensors).

 ## Prerequisites
 {: #windows-prerequisites}

 ### Supported Windows Distributions

-PyPose is supported on the following Windows distributions:
+pysensing is supported on the following Windows distributions:

 * [Windows 10](https://www.microsoft.com/en-us/software-download/windows10ISO) or greater recommended.